checklist/checklist-support/docs/checklists/checklist-view.md

 If you want to view your attachment, add new attachment or delete an existing attachment, click on the Attach icon or click Attach from the task menu.

 ## Filtering Tasks
-By default, the Checklist View shows you all the tasks the checklsit has.
+By default, the Checklist View shows you all the tasks the checklist has.
 If you wish to filter which tasks should be shown, you can use the Filter menu:

 ![](/assets/images/checklists/checklist-filter-menu.png)